lbryio/lbry.com/content/faq/tipping.md

 LBRY allows you to tip and support your favorite creators.

 A _tip_ sends credits to a publisher permanently, while also boosting the trust and performance of the content (while active).
-Recipient can keep active or unlock (move to wallet balance)..
+Recipient can keep active or unlock (move to wallet balance).

 A _support_ boosts trust and performance, but _does not_ give anything to the publisher permanently.
 Can be revoked anytime via the wallet page.